 Dhamma in the UK

-Between 1983 and 1986, Mr Goenka returned to the UK each year to conduct large 10-day courses at Langley School, in Norfolk.
-Around this time a UK trust was formed, with members appointed annually by Mr Goenka, providing a formal structure for individuals to work together.
+Between 1983 and 1986, Mr Goenka returned to the UK each year to conduct large ten-day courses at Langley School, in Norfolk.
+Around this time a UK Trust was formed, with members appointed annually by Mr Goenka, providing a formal structure for individuals to work together.

-Mr Goenka named the centre Dhamma Dip, 'Island of Dhamma’; he visited in 1991, 2000 and 2002.
+Mr Goenka named the centre Dhamma Dīpa, “Island of Dhamma”; he visited in 1991, 2000 and 2002.
 Over several decades of hard work by servers and local tradesmen it has evolved into a fully functioning meditation centre.
-In 2016 Dhamma Dipa celebrated its 25th anniversary, continuing to stand today as an island of peace and tranquillity.
+In 2016 Dhamma Dīpa celebrated its twenty-fifth anniversary, continuing to stand today as an island of peace and tranquillity.

-Since the early 1980s many 10-day courses have been held at rented sites in Sussex, Norfolk and Suffolk.
-In December 2010 a property was purchased in Saxmundham for use for short courses for old students, named by Mr Goenka as Dhamma Sukhakāri, meaning 'Giving the happiness of Dhamma.'
+Since the early 1980s many ten-day courses have been held at rented sites in Sussex, Norfolk and Suffolk.
+In December 2010 a property was purchased in Saxmundham for use for short courses for old students, named by Mr Goenka as Dhamma Sukhakāri, meaning “Giving the happiness of Dhamma.”

-The short-course centre was always seen as a stepping stone to a 10-day centre.
-In 2018 Dhamma Sukhakāri relocated to a new site, Walnut Tree Manor, set in 20 acres of land on the edge of Haughley Green in the Suffolk countryside, a few miles from Stowmarket station.
-The new centre offers 10-day as well as 3-day courses for male and female students.
+The short-course centre was always seen as a stepping stone to a ten-day centre.
+In 2018 Dhamma Sukhakāri relocated to a new site, Walnut Tree Manor, set in twenty acres of land on the edge of Haughley Green in the Suffolk countryside, a few miles from Stowmarket station.
+The new centre offers ten-day as well as three-day courses for male and female students.

 Over the years regional committees have been formed in various areas of the country.
-In addition to the Dhamma activities in the East and South East of England, there is the Northern England Vipassana group.
-The group’s first 3-day course was held in April 2010 and since then the group have successfully held several further 3- and 10-day courses in the region.
+In addition to the Dhamma activities in the East and Southeast of England, there is the Northern England Vipassana group.
+The group’s first three-day course was held in April 2010 and since then the group have successfully held several further three- and ten-day courses in the region.

 Vipassana courses have also been organised at rented sites in Scotland.

-Over the years an extensive network of weekly one-hour or one-day sittings (open to all students who have completed a 10-day course in this tradition) has been established, and continues to grow, throughout the UK.
+Over the years an extensive network of weekly one-hour or one-day sittings (open to all students who have completed a ten-day course in this tradition) has been established and continues to grow throughout the UK.